 - 1 inch piece of ginger peeled and finely chopped

-- 200 g ramen noodles I used frozen ones
+- 200 g noodles* I used frozen ramen noodles

 - 500 ml hot vegetable stock